-The Company had obtained approval from its members by way of a Special Resolution passed at the 49th Annual General Meeting held on 9th August, 2022 for enabling the Board of Directors ("Board") to pay commission of upto 3% of the net profits of the Company, computed in accordance with the mechanism provided under Section 198 of the Act to Mr. Udit Amin, (DIN: 00244235), Non-Executive Director for a period of 5 years w.e.f. the financial year ending 31st March, 2023 and upto the financial year ending 31st March, 2027.
+The Company had obtained approval from its members by way of a Special Resolution passed at the 49th Annual General Meeting held on 9th August, 2022 for enabling the Board of Directors to pay commission of upto 3% of the net profits of the Company, computed in accordance with the mechanism provided under Section 198 of the Act to Mr. Udit Amin, (DIN: 00244235), Non-Executive Director for a period of 5 years w.e.f. the financial year ending 31st March, 2023 and upto the financial year ending 31st March, 2027.

-Pursuant to Regulation 17(6)(ca) of the SEBI Listing Regulations, 2015, the Company is also required to obtain approval of shareholders by way of a special resolution, for approving the payment of Commission to Mr. Udit Amin for the financial year 2023-24 as the annual remuneration payable to a single non-executive director exceeds fifty percent of the total annual remuneration payable to all non-executive directors.
+Pursuant to Regulation 17(6)(ca) of the SEBI Listing Regulations, 2015, the Company is also required to obtain approval of shareholders by way of a special resolution, for approving the payment of Commission to Mr. Udit Amin for the financial year 2024-25 as the annual remuneration payable to a single non-executive director exceeds fifty percent of the total annual remuneration payable to all non-executive directors.

-Mr. Udit Amin's strategic direction with his expertise and experience across a wide spectrum of functional areas have been shaping and steering the long term strategy and making valuable contributions to the growth of the Company.
+Mr. Udit Amin's strategic direction with his expertise and experience across a wide spectrum of functional areas has been shaping and steering the long term strategy and making valuable contributions to the growth of the Company.
 Under his guidance, the Company plans various growth initiatives for the future.
-Under his leadership, the Company has effectively navigated the ongoing dual challenge confronting the chemical industry of sluggish global demand add pricing pressure due to dumping by Chinese manufacturers.
-In order to remunerate Mr. Udit Amin for the responsibilities entrusted upon him, upon recommendation of Nomination and Remuneration Committee, the Board of Directors of the Company have recommended the payment of commission for the financial year 2023-24 in the manner stated in the resolution.
+Under his leadership, the Company has effectively navigated the ongoing dual challenge confronting the chemical industry of sluggish global demand and pricing pressure due to dumping by Chinese manufacturers.
+In order to remunerate Mr. Udit Amin for the responsibilities entrusted upon him, based on the recommendation of the Nomination and Remuneration Committee and approval of the Audit Committee, the Board of Directors of the Company have approved and recommended the payment of commission for the financial year 2024-25 in the manner as stated in the resolution.

 Section 197 of the Act provides that a Non-Executive Director may be paid remuneration in excess of the limits of 1% of the net profits, if the Company by special resolution, authorizes such remuneration.
-The overall total remuneration payable to the Executive and Non-Executive Directors cumulatively shall not exceed the overall ceiling of 11% of the net profits of the Company stipulated under Section 197 and 198 of the Act.
+The overall total remuneration payable to the Executive and Non-Executive Directors cumulatively shall not exceed the overall ceiling of 11% of the net profits of the Company stipulated under Section 198 of the Act.

-The Board recommends the resolution as set forth at Item No. 5 of this Notice for your approval.
+The Board of Directors recommends the resolution as set forth at Item No. 7 of this Notice for your approval.

-None of the Directors, Key Managerial Personnel and their relatives other than Mr. Chirayu Amin, Mr. Udit Amin and their relatives, have any concern or interest, financial or otherwise, in the resolution at Item No. 5 of this Notice.
+None of the Directors, Key Managerial Personnel and their relatives other than Mr. Chirayu Amin, Mr. Udit Amin and their relatives, have any concern or interest, financial or otherwise, in the resolution at Item No. 7 of this Notice.